 Change Your Allergy Medication

-Over-the-counter allergy medications called antihistamines may ease symptoms of a runny nose and itchy eyes, but some may cause drowsiness in some people.
+Over-the-counter allergy medications called antihistamines may also ease symptoms, but some like diphenhydramine and chlorpheniramine may cause drowsiness in some people.
 A newer generation of antihistamines is available that's less likely to cause drowsiness.
+An antihistamine like cetirizine, fexofenadine (Allegra), or loratadine (Claritin) would be are a good choice if your main complaints are sneezing and itching.

 Other treatments for nasal allergies are also available over the counter.
 These include nasal saline rinses, nasal steroid sprays, and nasal decongestants.
 If you don't find relief from allergy symptoms with over-the-counter products, schedule a visit with an allergist.
 An allergist can help determine exactly what you’re allergic to and how severe your allergy is.
 Treatment may include immunotherapy, known as allergy shots, and other medications, such as prescription nasal corticosteroids and leukotriene inhibitors to control inflammation and reduce symptoms, and antihistamines.